 However, when Abba did tour it was an unsurprisingly extravagant affair.
 Two giant trucks toured with them packed with everything needed for the carnival of lighting, special effects and costumes.

-Wild outfits and a penchant for Lycra became a trademark of Abba with the band’s costume designer, Owe Sandström, revealing that he planned their clothes on the lines of working on circus outfits after Bjorn once told him, “nothing is too wild”.
+Wild outfits and a penchant for Lycra became a trademark of Abba with the band’s costume designer, Owe Sandström, revealing that he planned their clothes based on circus outfits after Bjorn once told him, “nothing is too wild”.

 Along with the wardrobe team, Abba’s tours were usually accompanied by a staff of around 80, including two knocker-uppers employed to wake everyone up and a comedian to gee along everyone’s spirits!
 Charmingly, Abba always made sure at the end of any concert that every member of staff had finished their jobs before they would sit down to a post-show meal as one big group.